mehedi-4/super-shop-app/README.md

-SuperShop Management System
-The SuperShop Management System is a desktop application designed to manage and streamline the operations of a small or medium-sized retail store.
+"SuperShop Management System" is a desktop application designed to manage and streamline the operations of a small or medium-sized retail store.
 Built using Qt Creator and C++, this application offers an easy-to-use interface for managing inventory, sales, and customer data.

 Installation